 A free portfolio or website template with HTML, CSS and JavaScript

 In this section, you can continue with CodePen, an open source sandbox.
-You will need to have completed Part 3 in this series to feel comfortable with this section.
+You will need to have completed Part 3 in this series, which takes you through the basics of HTML and CSS, to feel comfortable with this section.

 JavaScript was originally written and designed in 10 days by Brenden Eich in the 1990s.
 It has as many exceptions as it has rules.
 It failed to gain popularity until the early 2000s and now it is the fastest growing language by popularity and adoption.